Dick Ault

+Richard Francis Ault (December 10, 1925 – July 16, 2007) was an American hurdler.

+Early life

-Richard Francis Ault (December 10, 1925 - July 16, 2007) was an American hurdler who finished fourth in the Men's 400 metres hurdles at the 1948 Summer Olympics.
-He set a 440-yard hurdle world record of 52.2 on August 31, 1949 at Bislett Stadion in Oslo, Norway.
-He attended Roosevelt High School in St. Louis, Missouri.
+Richard Francis Ault was born on December 10, 1925, in St. Louis, Missouri.
+He attended Roosevelt High School in St. Louis.

+Track career

 Ault participated in track and field at the University of Missouri and had a second-place finish in the intermediates at the 1949 AAU.
 He won the Big 6 220-yard low hurdles in 1946 and 1947 and the Big 7 low hurdles in 1948 and 1949.
 Ault was the conference champion in the 440-yard dash in 1947 and 1949.
+He finished fourth in the Men's 400 metres hurdles at the 1948 Summer Olympics.
+He set a 440-yard hurdle world record of 52.2 on August 31, 1949 at Bislett Stadion in Oslo, Norway.

+Later life

-He taught at Highland Park High School, where he led the cross-country team to a state championship, and later became a physical education professor at Westminster College.
+Ault taught at Highland Park High School, where he led the cross-country team to a state championship, and later became a physical education professor at Westminster College.
 He also coached track, cross-country, swimming, and golf at Westminster.
 He was inducted into the Missouri Sports Hall of Fame in 1993.
 He is also a member of the University of Missouri Hall of Fame and the National High School Sports Hall of Fame.